 Nick has unique experience in complicated RMS matters, including being the instructing solicitor in the legal team which successfully represented all of the Uber partner-drivers prosecuted by the RMS prior to the introduction of ride-sharing regulations in December 2015.
 In addition, Nick represented the Uber partner-drivers whose vehicle registrations were suspended and he successfully negotiated with the RMS for all of the suspensions to be lifted.

 Nick has developed a reputation for his exceptional work ethic, professionalism and advanced legal strategies.
-In 2016, he was named as one of Sydney’s preeminent criminal defence lawyers in the Doyles Guide.
+In 2017 and 2018, he was listed as one of the top 6 criminal defence lawyers in all of Australia and in 2016, 2017, 2018, 2019 and 2020, he was named as one of NSW’s preeminent criminal defence lawyers in the Doyles Guide.
+In 2018 and 2019, Nick was selected as a finalist for the Lawyers Weekly Criminal Law Partner of the Year Award.
+In 2020, Nick won the Best Administrative Lawyer award at the International Advisory Expert Awards.
 He has been described by the Daily Telegraph as one of Sydney’s top criminal lawyers as well as one of Sydney’s “masters of defence”.

 Abbas is an astute and diligent criminal defence lawyer with expertise in large and complex matters.
 Abbas’ strength lies in his ability to deconstruct prosecution evidence, develop defence case theories, marshal crucial evidence, and strategically litigate to ensure the optimal outcome for his client.